Skip to main content

 2. Form Fields

-The "Form fields" tab contains three dropdown lists for selecting the form type, Template, and Set of attributes.
+The "Form fields" tab contains three dropdowns for selecting the form type, Template, and Set of attributes.

 The set of attributes in this case refers to the fields of the form itself.